Home/Borrowers/Commercial Real Estate Investor Hard Money Financing in Boston

 What types of commercial properties do you finance in Boston?

-How do you underwrite commercial properties with vacancy or tenant issues?
+How do you underwrite commercial properties with vacancy or tenant rollover?

-We evaluate commercial properties based on market potential rather than solely current cash flow.
-Our underwriting analyzes comparable market rents in the submarket, the property's competitive position, and the borrower's business plan for addressing vacancy or tenant rollover.
-For value-add properties with significant vacancy, we structure loans with interest reserves covering the projected lease-up period and underwrite based on stabilized pro forma income.
-Our experience with Boston's commercial market allows us to distinguish between temporary challenges and fundamental property issues.
+We evaluate commercial properties based on their market potential and the investor's repositioning plan, not solely on current cash flow.
+Our underwriting analyzes comparable market rents in the specific Boston submarket, the property's competitive position relative to nearby alternatives, and the investor's track record with similar repositioning projects.
+For properties with significant vacancy, we structure loans with interest reserves covering the projected lease-up period and underwrite based on stabilized pro forma income supported by market data.

 What documentation is required for commercial hard money loan approval?

-While we require less documentation than traditional commercial lenders, we typically need the rent roll showing current tenants, lease terms, and rental rates; operating statements for the property if available; a summary of the borrower's commercial real estate experience; and details of the planned use of funds and exit strategy.
-For construction or renovation loans, we require contractor bids and a project timeline.
-Unlike banks, we do not require audited financial statements, personal tax returns, or extensive personal financial documentation, focusing instead on the property and the transaction.
+Core documentation includes current rent roll with tenant names, lease terms, and rents; operating statements for the past 12 to 24 months if available; borrower's commercial real estate experience summary; purchase contract or refinance request; and for construction loans, contractor bids and project timeline.
+Unlike banks, we do not require audited financial statements, personal tax returns, or extensive personal financial documentation.
+Our underwriting focuses on the property and the transaction rather than the borrower's personal financial history.

-Can you finance commercial properties needing significant renovation or repositioning?
+Can you finance commercial properties needing significant renovation?

-Yes, we specialize in financing value-add commercial properties requiring renovation, repositioning, or lease-up.
-Our construction and renovation loans fund capital improvements, tenant improvements, and leasing costs, with interest reserves covering the period until stabilized cash flow is achieved.
-We have financed office building renovations in downtown Boston, retail repositioning projects in neighborhood shopping centers, and adaptive reuse conversions of former industrial buildings.
-These loans typically fund 60-65% of total project cost including renovation expenses.
+Yes.
+We specialize in value-add commercial properties requiring renovation, repositioning, or lease-up.
+Our construction and renovation loan programs fund capital improvements including tenant improvements, common area upgrades, building system replacements, and ADA compliance work.
+Interest reserves cover the period until stabilized cash flow is achieved.
+We have financed office building renovations in downtown Boston, retail repositioning projects in Cambridge and Somerville, and life sciences buildouts in the Kendall Square area.
+These loans typically fund 60 to 65 percent of total project cost including renovation expenses.

 What are typical loan terms for commercial hard money financing in Boston?

-Our commercial hard money loans feature terms from 6 to 36 months, with 12 to 24 months being most common.
-Interest rates range from 10.5% to 14.5% depending on property type, location, leverage, and borrower experience.
-Loan-to-value ratios go up to 70% for stabilized properties and 60% for value-add or development projects.
-Interest-only payments are standard, and we offer flexible prepayment options.
-Loan amounts range from $250,000 for smaller commercial properties to $5 million or more for larger commercial buildings.
+Our commercial hard money loans run 6 to 36 months with 12 to 24 months most common for repositioning projects.
+Loan-to-value ratios reach up to 70 percent for stabilized properties and up to 65 percent for value-add or development projects.
+Interest-only payments are standard.
+Loan amounts range from $250,000 for smaller commercial properties to $10 million or more for larger commercial buildings.
+We disclose all fees, rates, and costs completely at term sheet.